elastic/elasticsearch/plugins/cloud-aws/README.md

 * `region`: The region where bucket is located.
 Defaults to US Standard
 * `endpoint`: The endpoint to the S3 API.
 Defaults to AWS's default S3 endpoint.
 Note that setting a region overrides the endpoint setting.
 * `protocol`: The protocol to use (`http` or `https`).
 Defaults to value of `cloud.aws.protocol` or `cloud.aws.s3.protocol`.
 * `base_path`: Specifies the path within bucket to repository data.
-Defaults to root directory.
+Defaults to value of `repositories.s3.base_path` or to root directory if not set.
 * `access_key`: The access key to use for authentication.
 Defaults to value of `cloud.aws.access_key`.
 * `secret_key`: The secret key to use for authentication.
 Defaults to value of `cloud.aws.secret_key`.
 * `chunk_size`: Big files can be broken down into chunks during snapshotting if needed.
 The chunk size can be specified in bytes or by using size value notation, i.e. `1g`, `10m`, `5k`.
 Defaults to `100m`.